 Are you ‘amazed at what had happened’?

-Reflect together on all that has happened in the last three days.
+Reflect together on everything that has happened in the last three days.
 Identify the most powerful moment for you.
 Why was it so meaningful?
-Congratulate each other.
-Celebrate.
+Congratulate each other, and celebrate.

 Follow the example of the women by telling your story to others this week.
 Celebrate your birth into new life in Christ.